New Student and Family Programs

 The Dream Success Center, established with the intent to provide services, resources, and support to undocumented students on the CSULB campus.
 Our mission is to empower scholars who are undocumented in their pursuit of higher education and foster a supportive campus community dedicated to their educational and personal success.
 For more information about DSC please call 562-985-5869, email: firstname.lastname@example.org or visit Dream Center website.
 Our office is located in the Student Success Center (SSC-290).

-TRiO and Migrant Programs offers eight (Upward Bound, Educational Talent Search, Educational Opportunity Center, Student Support Services Program, College Assistance Migrant Programs, High School Equivalency Program, California Student Opportunity and Access Program, and Ronald E. McNair Program) innovative, federally and state-funded, student-centered programs designed to meet the needs of traditionally underrepresented individuals in higher education.
+TRiO and Migrant Programs offers seven (California Student Opportunity and Access Program (Cal SOAP), Educational Opportunity Center (EOC), Educational Talent Search (ETS), Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP), McNair Scholars Program (McNair), Student Support Services Program (SSSP), Upward Bound Program (UB), and Upward Bound Math & Science Program (UBMS)) innovative, federally and state-funded, student-centered programs designed to meet the needs of traditionally underrepresented individuals in higher education.
 These programs help students advance through the academic process from middle school to baccalaureate programs and beyond.
-For more information about TMP, please call us at 562-985-2185, email: email@example.com, or visit TRIO website.
-Our office is located in the Student Success Center (SSC-280).
+For more information about EPP, please call us at 562-985-2185, email: email@example.com, or visit TRIO website.
+Our main office is located in the Student Success Center (SSC-280).
+TRIO and GEAR UP are funded by the U.S. Department of Education, Cal SOAP is funded by the California Student Aid Commission (CSAC).

 Upward Bound (UB)

 Upward Bound provides fundamental support to participants in their preparation for college entrance.
 The program provides opportunities for participants to succeed in pre-college performance and ultimately in higher education pursuits.
-Upward Bound serves high school students from low-income families and high school students from families in which neither parent holds a bachelor’s degree..
+Upward Bound serves high school students from low-income families and high school students from families in which neither parent holds a bachelor’s degree.
 Instruction in literature, composition, mathematics, and science and tutoring are provided during the academic year as well as a 6-week summer experience that simulates college.
 Assistance with college applications and financing provided.
-CUB 1 High Schools: Cabrillo, John Glenn, Long Beach Jordan, and Paramount.
-CUB 2 High Schools: Centennial, Compton, Dominguez, and Gardena.
-For more information on UB, please call 562-596-0270, email firstname.lastname@example.org, or visit Upward Bound website.
+CUB 1 High Schools: John Glenn, Paramount, Long Beach Cabrillo and Jordan high schools.
+CUB 2 High Schools: Centennial, Compton, Dominguez, and Gardena high schools.
+For more information on UB, please call 562-985-3114, email firstname.lastname@example.org, or visit Upward Bound website.
 Our office is located at 5500 E Atherton, Suite 326, Long Beach, CA 90815.
 UB is funded by the U.S. Department of Education, Office of TRIO Programs.

 University Writing Center

 The University Writing Center offers individualized writing tutoring to students across the campus to help them to grow as writers.
 Students in all majors and at all class standings from freshman to graduate levels are welcome at the center and will get their writing questions and concerns addressed, be it for a paper they’re working on for a class, a research or creative project, or an application to graduate school.
 Additionally, the writing center also offers workshops on a variety of topics related to writing, including a series of workshops that help students prepare for the GWAR Placement Exam (GPE).
-For more information or to make a tutoring appointment, please stop by the center at SSC-245 or call (562) 985-5162.
+For more information or to make a tutoring appointment, please visit the University Writing Center website stop by the center at SSSC-245 or call (562) 985-5162.

 Basic Needs is a comprehensive initiative in the Division of Student Affairs that is committed to removing barriers for some of CSULB’s most at-risk students.
 The program identifies and immediately serves students who are displaced or could be displaced, food insecure and experiencing an emergency situation or crisis.
-For more information, please call (562) 985-2038, visit Basic Needs Program website or visit the Library, Downstairs Room 011 and USU 112.
+For more information, please call (562) 985-2038, visit Basic Needs Program website, or visit the main office in USU 112.

 Child Development Center, Isabel Patterson